coreruleset/website/content/blog/2024-08-29-crs-versions-4-6-0-and-3-3-6-have-been-released.md

 categories:
     - Blog
 ---
 We have recently released version [4.6.0](https://github.com/coreruleset/coreruleset/releases/tag/v4.6.0) for CRS 4, fixing a serious problem.
 As this problem affects CRS 3 as well, we also did a backport release for v3. ([3.3.6](https://github.com/coreruleset/coreruleset/releases/tag/v3.3.6)).
+All users are requested to update to the new releases.

 The new releases tackle two multipart file upload bypass methods that were reported by [@luelueking](https://github.com/luelueking):